-The ORCID-iD is a free, unique, 16-digit, persistent identifier (PID) (e.g., 000-0002-3843-3472) for individuals to use as they engage in research, scholarship, and innovation activities.
-Unlike other research identifiers, ORCID is open source, open access, and easily links to other IDs and their metrics.
+The ORCID iD is a free, unique, 16-digit, persistent identifier (PID) (e.g., 000-0002-3843-3472) for individuals to use as they engage in research, scholarship, and innovation activities.
+Unlike other research identifiers, ORCID is open source, open access, and easily links to other research workflows.

 Distinguish yourself and claim credit for your work while controlling access to your data, no matter how many people have your same (or similar) name.

 An author search in Scopus identifies over 22,000 authors with a last name of "Scott" and 675,000 authors with a last name of "Zhang".
 ORCID helps to bridge your profile fragments across platforms.